hammeiam/choropleth/README.md

 ```
 > **Step 2: Make topojson files publicly available**

-> Just copy the [public/geodata](public/geodata) directory from this project into your site's public folder.
+> I will make a set of topojson files available through this project.
 You can change where Choropleth will look for these files in the `filepath` config passed to the Choropleth instance.

 > **Step 3: Place a div on the page**
 ```html